kathleenkhwong/test_basket_asian_bestofasian/README.md

 * Space required for option pricing and gradient computation

-* Option value and gradient outputs, if interested
+* Option value and gradient output, if interested

 ### 3. Best of Asian Options